stackotter/swift-bundler/README.md

 ### Info.plist customization

-If you want to add extra key-value pairs to your app's `Info.plist`, you can specify them in the app's `extraPlistEntries` field.
+If you want to add extra key-value pairs to your app's `Info.plist`, you can specify them in the app's `extra_plist_entries` field.
 Here's an example configuration that appends the current commit hash to the version string displayed in the `About HelloWorld` screen:

 ```toml
 [apps.HelloWorld.extra_plist_entries]